How did we Get to October 17?

 Harry Anslinger was a staunch prohibitionist.
 The philosophy that motivated the unsuccessful of illegalizing alcohol preached that a sober America was a better America.
 Only by slaying the demons of substance abuse could the United States thrive on the world stage.
 Prohibitionists such as Anslinger believed that if law enforcement locked up enough drinkers, they would be able to disincentivize alcohol consumption and end dinking in America.
 This had the unintended effect of driving booze into the criminal underworld and making mob bosses such as Al Capone incredibly wealthy.
 It is no secret that alcohol prohibition was an abject failure.

-Harry Anslinger’s livelihood dependent on his ability to sell America on prohibition.
+Harry Anslinger’s livelihood depends on his ability to sell America on prohibition.
 The man served as Assistant Commissioner for the Federal Bureau of Narcotics Commission.
 Anslinger would get a timely promotion to head Commissioner of the same government agency in 1930, just 3 years before the end of alcohol prohibition.

 With the failure of prohibition, Harry Anslinger had lost his raison d’etre.
 He had spent the better part of his career fighting booze and now his department was at risk of becoming redundant.
 The man needed a new enemy to pick a fight with and he found just that in cannabis.
 And so began the dark ages in the history of marijuana.